amazon-science/polygon-transformer/README.md

 These weights are needed for training to initialize the model.

-# Pretraining
-Run the pretraining scripts for model pretraining on the referring expression comprehension task:
+### Run the pretraining scripts for model pretraining on the referring expression comprehension task:
 ```bash
 cd run_scripts/pretrain
 bash pretrain_polyformer_b.sh  # for pretraining PolyFormer-B model
 bash pretrain_polyformer_l.sh  # for pretraining PolyFormer-L model
 ```

-# Finetuning
+## Finetuning
 Run the finetuning scripts for model pretraining on the referring image segmentation and referring expression comprehension tasks:
 ```bash
 cd run_scripts/finetune